budiswijaya/Tips/JS-tips.md

                             [Meanwhile...
 A finishes later, result returned]
 ```

+Asynchrony in JavaScript is basically an act of tolerance with reality.

+**JavaScript is `single-threaded`.
+That means `it can’t do two things literally at once` in the same thread.
+So how does it “pretend” to `multitasking`?
+By compromising:**

+- Instead of blocking (like “I’ll just sit here and wait while the file downloads”),
+- it says “Okay, I’ll note that you’re downloading.
+Meanwhile, I’ll keep serving other requests, drawing the UI, running animations.
+Ping me when you’re done.”

+It’s like `human multitasking`, but not the kind where you truly do two things at once (brains are bad at that).
+It’s the kind where you set a task aside, let it run in the background, and pick it up when it’s ready.

+Example in human terms:

+- Synchronous life:

+  You put water on the stove to boil.
+You stand there staring at the pot, waiting, doing nothing else until it boils.
+Super inefficient.

+- Asynchronous life:

+  You put water on the stove to boil.
+While it’s heating, you chop vegetables and set the table.
+Later the pot whistles at you (callback/Promise resolution), and you handle it.

 ## async Function

 An async function is a special type of function in JavaScript that always returns a Promise.
 Inside it, you can use the await keyword to pause execution until another asynchronous operation finishes.